-Smithsonian Astrophysical Observatory (SAO) Predoctoral Program invites
+Smithsonian Astrophysical Observatory (SAO) Predoctoral Program welcomes

 astrophysics or related fields.
 Applicants in theory, observation, instrument